ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 # IBM Power Systems Virtual Servers CLI Reference
 {: #power-iaas-cli-reference}

-This document provides a reference of the command line interface (CLI) commands that are available for the {{site.data.keyword.powerSysFull}}.
+This document provides a reference of the command-line interface (CLI) commands that are available for the {{site.data.keyword.powerSysFull}}.
 You can also use application programming interfaces (APIs) to interact with the {{site.data.keyword.powerSys_notm}}.
 For more information, see [API references](https://cloud.ibm.com/apidocs/power-cloud){: new_window}{: external}.
 {: shortdesc}

 ## Before you begin